 A visually impaired M.Phil. aspirant, named Vaibhav Shukla could not sit for the entrance exam on Wednesday after he missed his train at Unnao when the people in the coach reserved for people with disabilities did not open the door for him.

-The student had opted to travel by the Gorakhdham Express and accordingly reached Unnao station around 2:15 am on 5 July.
+The student had opted to travel by the Gorakhdham Express and accordingly reached Unnao station.
 However, when he went to the coach reserved for the disabled, he found the doors locked.
-His brother and the driver tried to open it, but to no avail.

 The people inside the train compartment did not open the door, despite the driver asking them to.
 Since the stoppage was only for two minutes, Shukla could not make it to the second coach for the disabled that was at the other end of the train.
 He ended up missing the train.